dylanfisher/ci19/_agendas/week-5.md

 - Continue programming Maxims projects.
 If you'd like additional in-person programming help please reach out to our [Tutor Specialists](/info/#tutor-schedule)!
   A new signup sheet has been created to help facilitate meetings with the Core Interaction-wide tutors: [Signup Sheet](https://docs.google.com/spreadsheets/d/1yqviQcM3KGly1pCKnrEag9YNXc3BRX0ciYH5Rk9NbgY/edit?usp=sharing).

+---

+### Friday, Studio

+- Scarlet presents on Ducks and Decorated Sheds and we chat about it
+- Work day with one on one meetings

+### Homework

+- Complete your project for class on Tuesday
+- If you'd like additional in-person programming help please reach out to our [Tutor Specialists](/info/#tutor-schedule)!
+  A new signup sheet has been created to help facilitate meetings with the Core Interaction-wide tutors: [Signup Sheet](https://docs.google.com/spreadsheets/d/1yqviQcM3KGly1pCKnrEag9YNXc3BRX0ciYH5Rk9NbgY/edit?usp=sharing).